chung193/webcompany/assets/admin/docs/javascript/expandable-tables.md

 ###### jQuery
 {: .text-bold }
-The jQuery API provides more customizable options that allows the developer to toggle the visibilty state of one table row.
+The jQuery API provides more customizable options that allows the developer to toggle the vcontentbilty state of one table row.
 ```js
 $('#expandable-table-header-row').ExpandableTable('toggleRow')
 ```